 No bride has ever said that her wedding planning was stress-free.
 The bride has a lot on her mind from planning a glamorous wedding to handling the pressure of looking her best on her wedding day.
-With so much to do, chances are brides-to-be will possibly err when choosing the jewelry.
-Here are some common slip-ups that brides make when on a shopping spree for bridal jewelry.
+With so much to do, chances are brides-to-be will possibly err when choosing their bridal jewels.
+Here are some common slip-ups that brides make when on a shopping spree for their beautiful wedding jewelry.
 We hope this will help you not stumble into similar slip-ups...

 1. Make Sure It Is On Your To Do List!

-Sounds obvious, but one of the most common slip-ups a bride can make is not deciding on wedding jewelry until the very last-minute.
+Sounds obvious, but one of the most common slip-ups a bride can make is not deciding on a bridal set until the very last-minute.

-The potential perils of leaving anything wedding related, not just accessory related, until the last-minute is too great a risk on one of the most important days of your life.
-Yep, worrying about jewelry that frantic week before the big day will definitely turn you into a bridezilla.
+The potential perils of leaving anything wedding related, not just accessory related, until the last-minute is too great a risk on one of the most important days of a bride's life.
+Yep, worrying about jewelry that frantic week before the big day will definitely turn anyone into a bridezilla.

 2. Upstaging the Dress